 The holiday season is upon us and well on its way.
-Even though this is the most wonderful time of the year, holidays can also be the most stressful time of the year especially if you’re an introvert.
+Even though this is the most wonderful time of the year, the holidays can also be the most stressful time of the year especially if you’re an introvert.
 There is nothing I love more than Christmas, but I find myself feeling more drained during this time of year.
-I want to enjoy the holidays how I want to but find myself falling guilty to how those around me want me to spend it.
+Sometimes it just feels like I’m trying to stay in “surviving the holidays as an introvert mode”.
+I want to enjoy the holidays how I want to but find myself feeling guilty about how those around me want me to spend it.
 Then I end up being more grumpy than jolly.

 I didn’t want this to happen again this year so I’m taking extra steps to feel more in control of myself and the situations this holiday season without losing my mind.
 It’s not so holly and jolly when you’re feeling guilty for saying no to things you don’t want to do.
 And it’s also hard.
 I’m a naturally guilty person and I tend to be a “yes-women” because I’m also a people pleaser.
 While these traits are beneficial to other people, they don’t do me much good.
 Where there is a revelation there are changes to shortly follow…

-So, here’s to surviving the holidays as an introvert!
+Here’s to surviving the holidays as an introvert

 Decide When to Leave Before You Go